osuosl/presentation-ganeticon2014/source/gwm.rst

 - Move to Github
 - Modularization
-- Setup script
+- Setup script (GSoC project)
 - Python package
-- Chef deployment
 - Development Environment (vagrant)
 - Better documentation
+- Chef deployment (Work in progress)

 .. note::

-    Github:
+    :Github:
       - more visibility, easier contribution
       - pull requests are more familiar to many new developers

-    Modularization:
+    :Modularization:
       - split out the functional units, easier to maintain, add new apps

-    Setup script:
+    :Setup script:
       - simplified installation
       - useful for creating the python package
       - scripts both dev and production setup steps

-    Python package:
+    :Python package:
       - standardized installation for python applications
       - easier deployment, automated and manual

-    Chef deployment (Lance input?)

-    - setup scripts, vncauthproxy init script, and other components

-    Dev env:
+    :Dev env:
       - vagrant environment with chef to deploy
       - deploy to any vagrant provider, virtualbox, openstack, etc

-    Docs:
+    :Docs:
       - complete restructure of documentation
       - prototype documentation for other OSL projects
       - community-oriented contributor docs

+    :Chef deployment:
+      - setup scripts, vncauthproxy init script, and other components
+      - Automate the whole deployment, still a WIP

 New in 0.11
 ===========